 Knead and rise

-Pour about 1 tablespoon of oil into a large bowl and transfer your dough to this bowl.
+While that is mixing, pour about 1 tablespoon of oil into a large bowl and then transfer your dough to this bowl once mixing is complete.

-Cover with plastic wrap and place into a draft-free warm place to rise for 2 hours or until doubled in size.
+Now, cover the bowl with plastic wrap and place into a draft-free warm place to rise for 2 hours or until it has doubled in size.

-Melt the ¼ cup of butter and brush it onto the insides of your muffin cups.
-Set aside.
+After that, melt ¼ cup of butter and brush it onto the insides of your muffin cups, set the pan aside.

-Brush the dough with the remaining butter and make sure to leave a ½ inch gap around the edges of the dough.
+Proceed to brush the dough with the remaining melted butter and make sure to leave a ½ inch gap around the edges of the dough.

-In a small bowl, combine the brown sugar, ground cinnamon, and ground ginger.
-Mix until combined.
+In a small bowl, combine the brown sugar, ground cinnamon, and ground ginger, stir until combined.

-Sprinkle the cinnamon-sugar mix evenly over the top of the dough.
+Sprinkle the cinnamon-sugar mixture evenly over the top of the dough.
 Gently press it down with your hands or slightly roll the rolling pin over the top.

 Braid the pieces of dough together and pinch the end to hold.

-Roll the braid and then place it into your prepared cupcake pan.
+Now, roll the braid and then place it into your prepared muffin pan.
 Make sure to place the pinched pieces at the bottom so that the braid is on top.
-Repeat for all 12 pieces.
+Repeat with all 12 pieces.

 Second Rise